 What is the average cost of a funeral service in San Antonio?

-The N.F.D.A* surveyed the average cost of a funeral service in 2019 at $7,640.
+According to the NFDA (2021), the average cost of a funeral service is $7,848 in the US.
 This is without any cemetery fees.
 According to a recent price survey, the average cost of a traditional funeral service in San Antonio is around $7,775, which is very close to the national average.

 How much does a cremation cost in San Antonio?

 Cremation prices can certainly be a little more difficult to quote.
 It is dependent on the type of cremation service you select.
 Cremation is a cheaper alternative to a traditional funeral service but can still cost upwards of $4,000 with a ceremony.

 A simple cremation service with no ceremony is referred to as a “direct cremation” in the funeral industry.
 Direct cremation in the San Antonio area can be arranged for as little as $795.
 For this reason, you won’t find a more economical funeral service arrangement option than direct cremation.

 It is, however, wise to check what is included in a low-cost direct cremation package to ensure there are not hidden fees to what may appear ‘too cheap’.
 County fees are generally ‘third-party’ additional charges – such as death certificates and cremation permits.
 But, some affordable direct cremation packages include a death certificate and cremation permit fee.

 Extra charges that can be incurred on a budget direct cremation are fees for if a residential collection is required, if the deceased weighs over 300 pounds, and if a pace-maker needs to be removed prior to cremation.